isabelle-dr/WhatTheChord/README.md

 ### The image representations
 I used chomagrams CENS (Chroma Energy Normalized) using the [Librosa](https://librosa.org/doc/latest/index.html) pakage.
 This transformation smoothes out local deviations by taking statistics over large windows.
 It gave better performance for this particular dataset model because of the high variability around root chords in the dataset.
-I also used the [magphase](https://librosa.org/doc/0.8.0/generated/librosa.magphase.html) transformation to de-noise images
+I also used the [magphase](https://librosa.org/doc/0.8.0/generated/librosa.magphase.html) transformation to de-noise images.

 ![alt text](https://github.com/Isabelle-Dr/WhatTheChord/blob/main/readme_images/chromagrams.png?raw=true)

 ## The model